Oluchiesthernorah/Capstone-Customer-Data-Project-/README.md

 **Regional Performance:**

-The East Region had 25.11%, followed by South region with 25.02% , then the West region with 24.97%, finally the North region with 24.9%.
+The East Region had 25.11%, followed by South Region with 25.02% , then the West Region with 24.97%, finally the North Region with 24.9%.